05. Equator’s Line

 On the day Aomi crosses the equator, I see a red line stretching across the sea.

-Like the equator on a map, the red line stretches from east to west, as far as the eye can see.
-It's amazing to see such an imaginary concept appear so clearly in real life.
-But when I look closely, I notice that the thickness of the line varies from place to place, breaking at some points.
-Surprisingly, it's a dotted equatorial line!
+Like the equator on a map, the red line runs from east to west, as far as the eye can see.
+It is astonishing to witness such an imaginary concept appear so vividly in the real world.
+But when I look more closely, I notice that the line’s thickness varies, breaking in places.
+Surprisingly, it is a dotted equatorial line!

-While crossing the line and breathing in air that smells of fish, I reach out from the deck and scoop up water with a ladle, gripping its long handle.
-Tiny red balls—a school of fish eggs—float at the boundary between ocean currents.
+While crossing it and breathing in air that smells of fish, I reach out from the deck and scoop up water with a ladle, gripping its long handle.
+Tiny red balls, a school of fish eggs, float along the boundary where ocean currents meet.

-It has already been a full month since I left San Francisco.
+It has now been a full month since I departed from San Francisco.
 Still, Aomi continues on her course, heading steadily south across the South Pacific.
-The trade winds of the Southern Hemisphere now blow head-on at force five or six, making Aomi rock uncomfortably.
+The trade winds of the Southern Hemisphere now blow head-on at force five or six, causing Aomi to pitch uncomfortably.

-The Southern Cross, shining in the night sky, rises higher and higher each day.
-I like these bright stars because they don't form a perfect 90-degree cross—they tilt.
+The Southern Cross rises higher in the night sky each day.
+I like these bright stars because they do not form a perfect right-angle cross; they tilt.

-Thousands of miles away from city lights, more stars shine in the night sky, filling every gap between them.
-The galaxy overhead is a vivid band of light.
+Thousands of miles away from city lights, countless stars cover the sky, filling every gap between them.
+The galaxy above is a vivid band of light.

-I grab my binoculars and point them at the galaxy.
-How countless the stars are, scattered across the sky!
+I lift my binoculars and point them toward the galaxy.
+How many stars there are, scattered across the sky!
 How far away is each one?

-As far back as five hundred years ago, during the Age of Exploration, people bravely sailed wooden ships into unknown seas, where demons might await them in an ocean that seemed infinite.
+Five hundred years ago, during the Age of Exploration, people bravely sailed wooden ships into unknown seas that seemed infinite, where demons might await them.

-Someday, people will sail this endless sea of stars in ships called "spaceships."
-People will be inspired by the mysteries of the universe, revealed one after another, sending their hearts toward even more distant stars.
+Someday, people will sail this endless sea of stars in ships called spacecraft.
+As one mystery after another is revealed, they will send their hearts toward even more distant stars.

-Aomi's destination is Chile, a country on the South American continent.
-It's a long, non-stop, three-month journey from San Francisco—especially for a tiny sailboat just 7.5 meters long.
+Aomi’s destination is Chile, a country on the South American continent.
+It is a long, non-stop, three-month journey from San Francisco, especially for a tiny sailboat only 7.5 meters long.

-In the small cabin, I somehow managed to fit fourteen 10-liter plastic bottles of water.
-That means only 1.5 liters per day.
+In the small cabin, I have somehow managed to store 14 ten-liter plastic bottles of water.
+That allows just 1.5 liters per day.
 I use this water to cook rice, make miso soup, drink tea after meals, and brush my teeth before bed.

 However, I use seawater to rinse the rice before cooking.
-Every day, I light my kerosene burner and cook three cups of rice in a pressure cooker, which helps save both water and fuel by shortening the cooking time.
-Sitting on the deck with a gentle breeze around me, who could resist the taste of hot, freshly cooked rice mixed with sea air?
-It's so delightful you could empty a large rice bowl with just one Umeboshi (a Japanese pickled plum).
+Each day, I light the kerosene burner and cook three cups of rice in a pressure cooker, which helps save both water and fuel by reducing cooking time.
+Sitting on deck with a gentle breeze around me, who could resist tasting hot, freshly cooked rice—along with the sea air?
+One Umeboshi, a Japanese pickled plum, is enough to empty a large bowl.

-The vegetables on Aomi last a surprisingly long time.
-The potatoes, onions, and even the carrots and cabbages seem to stay fresher here than they would on land.
-This might be due to good ventilation or the boat's rocking.
-Even without a refrigerator, I can eat raw eggs for up to three weeks after departure—perhaps because I coated their shells with petroleum jelly (Vaseline).
+The vegetables on Aomi last much longer than I expected.
+Potatoes, onions, and even the carrots and cabbages seem to stay fresher than they would on land.
+This might be due to good ventilation or the boat’s motion.
+Even without a refrigerator, I can eat raw eggs for up to three weeks after departure, perhaps because I coated their shells with petroleum jelly (Vaseline).

 When fresh vegetables run out, I put mung beans in plastic food containers and start making bean sprouts.
-Every morning and evening, I sprinkle a little water on the sprouts.
-After four days of growth, I stir-fry the white sprouts for miso ramen or just chew them to enjoy their fresh, crisp taste.
+Each morning and evening, I sprinkle them with a little water.
+After four days of growth, I stir-fry the white sprouts for miso ramen or simply chew them raw for their fresh, crisp taste.

-I also try a canned salad made from dried vegetables, bought in the United States—one of the emergency foods once prepared for nuclear war.
-Inside are only dried pieces of cabbage, carrots, and celery.
-But after adding water and waiting a few hours, they return to life as a cold vegetable salad.
+I also test a canned salad made from dried vegetables, bought in the United States, emergency food originally prepared for nuclear war.
+Inside are dried pieces of cabbage, carrots, and celery.
+After soaking in water for a few hours, they return to their original form as a cold vegetable salad.

-In San Francisco, I also stocked Aomi with useful supplies: powdered butter, powdered eggs, dried meat for cooking, packaged tofu that lasts a year, and instant rice.
-From my experience crossing the North Pacific, I've learned that the most enjoyable part of life at sea is eating.
-I've also discovered that my tastes at sea are different from those on land.
+In San Francisco, I also stocked Aomi with long-lasting food supplies: powdered butter, powdered eggs, dried meat for cooking, packaged tofu that is said to last up to a year, and instant rice.
+From my experience crossing the North Pacific, I have learned that the most enjoyable part of life at sea is eating.
+I have also discovered that my tastes at sea are different from those on land.

 food strage on a yacht

 After 80 days alone at sea, Aomi is now just a few hundred kilometers from her destination, South America.
-There, I encounter the Peru Current, a large cold current that runs northward along the continent.
-The blue water around Aomi suddenly turns green, and thick, gloomy clouds cover the sky.
+Here, I encounter the Peru Current: a large, cold stream running northward along the continent.
+The blue sea around Aomi suddenly turns green, and heavy, gloomy clouds blanket the sky.

-A few mornings later, a strange landscape surrounds me.
-Milky-white and rust-colored disks, more than 50 centimeters wide, dot the green sea as far as the eye can see, stretching all the way to the horizon.
+A few mornings later, an eerie landscape surrounds me.
+Milky-white and rust-colored disks, over 50 centimeters wide, dot the green sea as far as the eye can see, stretching all the way to the horizon.
 The number is astonishing.
 An abnormal outbreak of jellyfish, likely tens of millions, seems to have occurred.
-Will any species—including humans, with our exploding population—eventually reach its limit and perish?
+Will any species, including humans, eventually reach its limit and collapse?

-Aomi floats in a soundless jellyfish sea as a calm sets in.
-I'm surrounded by eerie stillness, an unknown fear, and a loneliness I hadn't felt until now.
-It's the first time I've felt lonely at sea.
+Aomi floats in this soundless jellyfish sea as a calm sets in.
+I am surrounded by an eerie stillness, an unknown fear, and a loneliness.
+It is the first time I feel lonely at sea.

-After about two days, Aomi escapes the jellyfish swarm and continues toward the looming South American continent.
-Since entering the Peru Current, the sky has remained thick with gloomy clouds.
-Even during the day, it feels as dark as evening.
-Without measuring the sun's altitude with a sextant, it's impossible to know my location.
+After about two days, Aomi sails out of the jellyfish swarm and continues toward the looming continent.
+Since entering the Peru Current, the sky has remained overcast.
+Even at midday, it feels like evening.
+Without measuring the sun’s altitude with a sextant, I cannot determine my position.
 I wonder where Aomi is heading.

-According to my calculations, Aomi should have reached land by now.
-I search for the lighthouse all night, hoping to spot its light tonight—no, within the hour.
-I keep scanning the black horizon, but there's nothing.
+By my calculations, Aomi should have reached land.
+I search for the lighthouse through the night, hoping to spot it tonight, or even within the hour.
+I scan the black horizon.
+There is nothing.

 Strange.
-Could the currents have pushed Aomi back?
+Could the currents have pushed Aomi backward?
 How many more days until landfall?
-I have only three cups of drinking water left.
+I have only three cups of water left.

-Anxious night after night passes, with the midnight moon hidden behind clouds, casting an eerie, pale white glow over the entire sky.
+Anxious night after night passes.
+The moon remains hidden behind the clouds, casting a pale white glow over the entire sky.

-When morning comes, the sea around me turns into a giant zoo of birds.
-Several species fly back and forth, left and right—in all shapes and sizes.
-Pelicans also fly in powerful formations.
+When morning arrives, the sea becomes a vast zoo of birds.
+Many species, large and small, fly in all directions.
+Pelicans also glide in powerful formations.

-Some birds suddenly freeze in midair, as if shot, then drop straight into the sea.
-It takes me half a day to realize that this sudden dive is how they catch fish.
+Some birds suddenly freeze in midair, then plunge straight into the sea.
+It takes me half a day to realize they are fishing.

-The countless birds in the sky clearly signal that the land is near.
+The countless birds clearly signal that land is near.
 At night, I see white dots of light on the horizon.
-I grab my binoculars and watch closely.
-They're not ship navigation lights.
-The regular rows of lights are unmistakably from a road.
+I grab my binoculars and study the lights closely.
+They are not ship lights.
+Their regular alignment clearly shows a road.

 This is my first glimpse of land in three months.
-Before me lies South America—a world completely unknown to me.
-I can neither speak the language nor imagine what awaits me there.
+South America lies before me: a world completely unknown.
+I cannot speak the language.
+I have no idea what awaits me.

 pacific map track of Aomi